ggabbiani/OFL/README.md

 ## Usage

 1. download and expand the library in the [OpenSCAD Library Folder](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Library_Locations)
-2. include the following statement in your OpenSCAD code:
+2. include the needed library file(s) in your OpenSCAD code like in the following example:

-    include \<OFL/foundation/incs.scad\>
+    include \<OFL/foundation/2d.scad\>

 ## Library documentation

 See [foundation/README.md](foundation/README.md) for further documentation.